MayurAgnani/tinyurl/readme.md

 3. Once the containers are up and running, you can access the URL shortener at [http://localhost:5000](http://localhost:5000).

-  Sure, here's a REST API documentation for the Flask application you provided:

 ## URL Shortener API Documentation